geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

   …
 }

-After step 4 some of the column’s strings are split into a list of ‘words’ at punctuation marks and symbols and the punctuations or symbols become a word themselves as well.
+After step 4 some of the column’s strings are split into a list of ‘words’ at punctuation marks and symbols.
+The punctuations marks or symbols become words as well.
 This is only applied to some columns where it is reasonable.

 ```
 ‘DIR/FILE.EXT’ -> [ ‘DIR’, ‘/’, ‘FILE’, ‘.’, ‘EXT’ ]
 string -> list(string)
 ```

-After step 5 strings have been converted into lists f integers:
+After step 5 strings have been converted into lists of integers:

 ```
 ‘DIR’ -> [ 4, 9, 18 ]